Alex-Au1/Matrix_Calculator/README.md

 * Converts Matrices from one base to another

 ## Commands
-You can view the list of commands here
+You can view the list of specific commands [over here](https://github.com/Alex-Au1/Matrix_Calculator/blob/development/Uses_and_Examples/Commands.md)